NYU-CSE-Software-Engineering/cs-uy-4513-f25-team8/docs/account-creation.md

 ### Models

-A POST model that accepts at least a username and password as a string
+A POST model that accepts at least a username and password as a string, although in the future it would also need to accept the user's real first and last name, email address, and phone number

 ### Views